Summary of Antifragile by Nassim Taleb

 What Antifragile Talks About

 Antifragile is a book written by Nassim Taleb.
-It explains that we can sort anything into three categories: fragile, robust, and antifragile.
+It’s an analysis of the three categories of resistance to stress known as fragile, robust, and antifragile.
 Antifragile things benefit from randomness and become stronger when attacked.
 The book observes this phenomenon of antifragility in life and society and explains how to become antifragile.

 Antifragile is the fourth book of The Incerto, a series composed of: